mhyllander/gpg-bridge-wsl2-ruby/README.md

 1. In Windows: gem install -N sys-proctable net-ssh
 2. In each WSL distribution: gem install -N sys-proctable ptools

-Install gpgbridge.rb in a suitable location in the Windows filesystem that is reachable from both Windows and WSL.

 ## Usage

-In the examples below the release was unpacked in C:\Program1\gpgbridge, which is /mnt/c/Program1/gpgbridge in WSL.
+In the example below the release was unpacked in C:\Program1\gpgbridge, which is /mnt/c/Program1/gpgbridge in WSL.

 ```